BrendanTrodden/hello-world/README.md

 # hello-world
-Brens FOray into Git Hub
+Brens Foray into Git Hub
+My name is brendan and I am on the worng course